rinpharma/r-pharma/content/publication/rinpharma_47/index.md

 # proceeding type.
 # Legend: 0 = Uncategorized; 1 = Talk, 2 = Keynote, 3 = Workshop
 # To add more update publications_types.toml and en.yaml
-proceeding_types: ['2']
+publication_types: ['2']
+publication_type_description: Keynote

 # proceeding name and optional abbreviated proceeding name.
-proceeding: Presented at 2018 Conference
+publication: Presented at 2018 Conference
-proceeding_short: Presented at 2018 Conference
+publication_short: Presented at 2018 Conference

-abstract:
+abstract: The open-source analytics community is driving innovation in precompetitive spaces like statistical methodology, reproducibility approaches, visualization techniques, and scaling strategies.
+The diverse and rapdily evolving ecosystem of open-source tools and standards stands in contrast with the disposition of the enterprise towards stability, standardization, and reliability.
+This talk will present the policies and frameworks we have developed at Genentech to enable internal scientists to responsibly leverage open-source tools and to participate in the community process through their own contributions.

 tags:
-- Roche / Genentech
+- Rstudio
 featured: false

 links: